kimpublic/startup/README.md

 - [x] **Stores data in MongoDB**
 - [x] **Stores credentials in MongoDB**

+Additional Tasks:
+Parameters for MongoDB stored in AWS Parameter Store(Systems Manager) Music on/off status is stored in local storage so that the web keeps the same status after refreshing the screen.

 ## 🚀 WebSocket deliverable

 For this deliverable, I did the following.
 I checked the box `[x]` and added a description for things I completed.